Carbohydrate catabolism

 There are several different types of carbohydrates: polysaccharides (e.g., starch, amylopectin, glycogen, cellulose), monosaccharides (e.g., glucose, galactose, fructose, ribose) and the disaccharides (e.g., sucrose, maltose, lactose).

+Monosaccharides, also known as simple sugars, are the most basic, fundamental unit of a carbohydrate.
+These are simple sugars with the general chemical structure of C6H12O6.

+Disaccharides are a type of carbohydrate.
+Disaccharides consist of compound sugars containing two monosaccharides with the elimination of a water molecule with the general chemical structure C12H22O11.

+Oligosaccharides are carbohydrates that consist of a polymer that contains three to ten monosaccharides linked together by glycosidic bonds.

 Glucose reacts with oxygen in the following reaction, C6H12O6 + 6O2 → 6CO2 + 6H2O.
 Carbon dioxide and water are waste products, and the overall reaction is exothermic.

 The reaction of glucose with oxygen releasing energy in the form of molecules of ATP is therefore one of the most important biochemical pathways found in living organisms.

 Glycolysis

 Glycolysis, which means “sugar splitting,” is the initial process in the cellular respiration pathway.
 Glycolysis can be either an aerobic or anaerobic process.
 When oxygen is present, glycolysis continues along the aerobic respiration pathway.
 If oxygen is not present, then ATP production is restricted to anaerobic respiration.
 The location where glycolysis, aerobic or anaerobic, occurs is in the cytosol of the cell.
 In glycolysis, a six-carbon glucose molecule is split into two three-carbon molecules called pyruvate.
 These carbon molecules are oxidized into NADH and ATP.
 For the glucose molecule to oxidize into pyruvate, an input of ATP molecules is required.
 This is known as the investment phase, in which a total of two ATP molecules are consumed.
 At the end of glycolysis, the total yield of ATP is four molecules, but the net gain is two ATP molecules.
 Even though ATP is synthesized, the two ATP molecules produced are few compared to the second and third pathways, Krebs cycle and oxidative phosphorylation.